-In the spring of 2007, Seiko and I were among 25 students preparing for our YogaDance certification in the Berkshires of Massachusetts.
+In the spring of 2007, Seiko and I were among 25 students preparing for our Let Your Yoga Dance instructor certification in the Berkshires of Massachusetts.

 “Kelly, can I ask you a favor?”

 “What is it, Seiko?”
+I said.

 “Will you sing for me?”

-I laughed, and looked quizzically at my new friend, and she quickly explained that she wanted to practice her dance prayer but hadn’t been able to find a recording of the song she selected.
+I laughed and looked quizzically at my new friend, and she quickly explained that she wanted to practice her dance prayer but hadn’t been able to find a recording of the song she selected.

 “Here?”
 I said, looking at the grass and the tree.

-“I need to say something to you, first.”
-I said.
+“I need to say something to you, first,” I said.

 “What is it, Kelly?”
-Seiko said, sensing my tenderness.
+Seiko asked.

 “What?”
-Seiko said, confused.
-“I don’t understand.”
+Seiko said.
+“I don’t understand, Kelly.”

 “Kelly.
 You don’t have to apologize for that.
 You and I weren’t even born.”

 “I needed to speak those words to someone from your country,” I explained.

-“No one has ever apologized to me for this before.
-Thank you.”
+“No one has ever apologized to me for this before,” she said.
+“Thank you, Kelly.”